horgh/lambda-service-check/README.md

 # Why AWS Lambda?
 I want to schedule this Lambda function to run periodically, similarly to cron.
-I found that while [GCP Cloud Functions](https://cloud.google.com/functions/) have similarities to Lambda, there is no way currently to schedule functions.
+I found that while [GC Cloud Functions](https://cloud.google.com/functions/) have similarities to Lambda, there is no way currently to schedule functions.